 Places That Hire 14 and 15-Year-Olds

-Here are 15 real jobs for kids under 16.
+Here are the best jobs for teenagers under 16 years old.

 If you have a Chick-fil-A in your town, you know how popular it is.
-To work for Chick-fil-A, your child must be at least 14 years old.
+To work for Chick-fil-A, you must be at least 14 years old.

-They can’t be a delivery driver, but they can work as a dishwasher or kitchen staff personnel.
+You can’t be a delivery driver, but you can work as a dishwasher or kitchen staff.

 To apply to work at Chick-Fil-A, go to their careers page and find a restaurant near you.

-Publix is a growing grocery store chain in the Southwest.
+Publix is a popular grocery store chain in the Southwest.
 The chain hires children as young as 14 years old to work in their stores.

-Publix offers up to 23 hours of work for teenagers under 18.
-Even as a teen employee, they can qualify for promotions, discounts, and more.
+Publix offers up to 23 hours of work per week for teenagers under 18.
+Even as a teen employee, you can qualify for promotions, discounts, and more.

-It’s easy to apply to work with Publix online.
+It’s easy to apply to work for Publix online.

-Ah, working at Mickey D’s is a rite of passage for so many teens.
-To work for McDonald’s, your child must be at least 14 years old.
+Working at McDonald’s is a rite of passage for many teens.
+To work for McDonald’s, you must be at least 14 years old.

-They will likely be maintenance or counter crew, as most McDonald’s set a minimum of 16 years old to be kitchen crew.
+Since most McDonald’s set a minimum of 16 years old to work in the kitchen, you will likely be maintenance or counter crew.

 The company frequently holds “walk-in” hiring days (check for the signs at your local restaurant).
-Or, your teenager can apply online.
+Alternately, you can apply online.

 4. Baskin Robbins

-Want to work for Kroger?
-Your teenager needs to be at least 14, or 16 to work behind counters (like cheese, meats, etc.).
+If you want to work for any Kroger brand, you must be at least 14.
+However, you need to be 16 to work behind counters (like cheese, meats, etc.).

-The grocer does also require a drug test before employment.
-Teens can apply online easily, but a parent or guardian may also need to consent to the drug test, depending on where you live.
+The grocer does require a drug test before employment.
+Teens can apply online easily, but a parent or guardian may also need to consent to the drug test depending on where they live.

 Hy-Vee is a popular grocery store chain in the Midwest.
-Teenagers can apply to work at Hy-Vee as long as they are 14 years old or older.
+Teenagers can apply to work at Hy-Vee as long as they are 14 years of age or older.

-At 14, they’ll qualify for the courtesy clerk position, which means they greet customers, bag groceries, perform price checks, stock, and clean.
+At 14, you’ll qualify for the courtesy clerk position, which means you can greet customers, bag groceries, perform price checks, stock, and clean.

 You can find out if your local retail store is hiring on the Safeway careers page.